Introduction

 The Smallest RAG Architecture

-Let’s zoom out and look at the full picture.
+Let me zoom out and show you the full picture.
 A RAG system has two phases:

 Phase 1: Preparation (done once, or when documents change)

-- Load your documents: these could be PDFs, text files, markdown files, web pages, whatever you have
+- Load your documents: PDFs, text files, markdown, web pages, whatever you have

 - Parse them into clean text: extract the actual content and strip out formatting noise (more on this in the next section)

-- Convert chunks into numbers: each chunk gets turned into a list of numbers called an “embedding” that captures its meaning (more on this later)
+- Convert chunks into numbers: each chunk gets turned into a list of numbers called an “embedding” that captures its meaning (I’ll explain this later, it’s actually not as complicated as it sounds)

-- Save everything: store the numbers in a searchable index, kind of like building a custom search engine for your documents
+- Save everything: store the numbers in a searchable index.
+Think of it like building a custom search engine for your documents

 Phase 2: Answering questions (happens every time someone asks something)